 To conclude the rally, we introduced the concept of Double Day, which gave kids a way to demonstrate what they’d learned about friendship.
 Honestly, the children were pumped up at that rally.
 As a matter of fact, my leaders were pumped too.

 Over 60 percent of our children brought someone.
 Do you realize how successful that is?
-That’s unheard of and almost impossible with today’s busy families.
+That increase in Sunday school attendance is unheard of and almost impossible with today’s busy families.
 One little boy brought his unchurched dad to his class.
 Not only did we see our largest attendance ever on a Sunday morning, but the beautiful thing was watching children begin to value others in a more mature way.
 To become the type of friend that God wants them to be they had to deal with their attitudes of selfishness, criticism, and fear.

-Follow-Up — This is often an element that churches overlook.
+This is often an element that churches overlook when it comes to trying to increase Sunday school attendance.
 After doing all the work beforehand and seeing the numerical results, it seems as if the project is now complete.
-However, if we don’t make personal contact with each new child/family who attended, we give the message that we’re an “event” church not a “people” church.
+However, if we don’t make personal contact with each new child/family who attended, we give the message that we’re an “event” church, not a “people” church.
 This is just the opposite of what we worked so hard to teach our children leading up to the event.

 Our Bible Zone leaders and volunteers tried to visit as many homes as possible that Sunday afternoon.
 Because of the large number of visitors who attended, we planned a churchwide outreach night, asking our staff, evangelism teams, families of children, and church members to help us make visits.
 In addition, every visitor received a phone call and postcard the following week.
 Plus, we reminded children to each invite their Double Day friend to other church activities.
 These visitors also received future mailings regarding our children’s ministry activities.

 This high-attendance event had twice the meaning as others we’d done previously.
 It was successful numerically and spiritually.
 Oh, and did I mention that it was twice the fun and half the work?